piotrekbrzegowy/personal-homepage/README.md

 # My personal homepage

-This is my personal homepage with my all project fetched from github API [Personal homepage](https://piotrekbrzegowy.github.io/personal-homepage/).
+This is my personal homepage with my all project fetched from the github API [Personal homepage](https://piotrekbrzegowy.github.io/personal-homepage/).

 ## Available Scripts